pedalboard/pedalboard-hw/README.md

      1. only for Audio
      1. both for MIDI and Audio, communication between the modules is done via USB MIDI.
    - MIDI Moudule has independent microcontroller firmware with immediate startup
+   - Optional Power supply module if no USB Power is available on the board.
 - Maker friendly
   - No SMD soldering, only through hole components are used.
   - Use of existing modules for the heavy lifting